tanaysalunke27/CSCI4511W/README.md

 # CSCI4511W

 ## Expectimax
-Base Expectimax code originally from [Expectimax Link](https://github.com/nneonneo/2048-ai)
+Base Expectimax code originally from [Expectimax Link](https://github.com/nneonneo/2048-ai).
+With edits made by us to gather metrics for testing.

 ### To run the Expectimax program, follow these steps: